-It is anticipated that the Research Fellow will spend a significant amount of their time based at the VicHealth office in West Melbourne, while maintaining links with their administering institution.
+It is anticipated that the Research Fellow will spend a significant amount of their time (approximately half) based at the VicHealth office in West Melbourne (or online according to COVID safety plans), while maintaining links with their administering institution.

 Each Fellow will have an assigned VicHealth Project Advisor.
-This Advisor will contribute towards shaping the research to ensure relevance to VicHealth and its stakeholders i.e., support the fellow in the design, implementation, analysis and reporting of the research from an end-user and policy/practice perspective.
+This Advisor will contribute towards shaping the research to ensure relevance to VicHealth and its stakeholders i.e. support the fellow in the design, implementation, analysis and reporting of the research from an end-user and policy/practice perspective.